-While there has been an outpouring of public and private support for those fleeing Ukraine, the largely ad hoc and gender-blind response cannot meet the basic needs and protection concerns of forcibly displaced persons (FDPs) and host communities in Moldova.
-Duty-bearers- (including international non-governmental organizations (INGOs) and the United Nations (UN)- have so far failed to adhere to their own global commitments to localization of the humanitarian response, including systematically creating ways for women and girls to design and lead responses and incorporating their views into all phases of the operational management cycle.
-With few exceptions, dedicated funding for sexual and reproductive health (SRH) and services for violence against women and girls (VAWG) has failed to materialize.
-Instead of the multi-year flexible funding that local women- and girl-led organizations need, these overworked frontline groups find themselves chasing grants that may cover one to three months of total costs.
-In this way they are made to take on humanitarian work they are not necessarily trained for, which ultimately derails their core missions.
+While there has been an outpouring of public and private support for those fleeing Ukraine, the largely ad hoc and gender-blind response cannot meet the basic needs and protection concerns of forcibly displaced persons (FDPs)1 and host communities in Moldova.
+Duty-bearers-(including international non-governmental organizations (INGOs) and the United Nations (UN)- have so far failed to adhere to their own global commitments to localization of the humanitarian response, including systematically creating ways for women and girls to design and lead responses and incorporating their views into all phases of the operational management cycle.2 With few exceptions, dedicated funding for sexual and reproductive health (SRH) and services for violence against women and girls multi-year flexible funding that local women- and girl-led organizations need, these overworked frontline groups find themselves chasing grants that may cover one to three months of total costs.

 In every armed conflict, men's violence against women and girls increases rapidly and stays elevated long after the fighting stops.
 Like the other countries bordering Ukraine, Moldova is facing an unprecedented refugee crisis of women and children displaced by the war.
-Urgently-needed, gender-sensitive violence prevention and risk mitigation measures are trailing behind the response.
+Urgently-needed, gender-sensitive violence prevention and risk mitigation measures are trailing behind the rework they are not necessarily trained for,3 which sponse.
 Women's rights organizations (WROs)